openhwgroup/cva6/docs/01_cva6_user/RISCV_Instructions.rst

 General purpose registers
 --------------------------

 As shown in the Table 1.1, there are 31 general-purpose registers x1–x31, which hold integer values.
 Register x0 is hardwired to the constant 0.
 There is no hardwired subroutine return address link register, but the standard software calling convention uses register x1 to hold the return address on a call.

-For C32VA6_v5.0.0, the x registers are 32 bits wide.
-There is one additional register also 32 bits wide: the program counter pc holds the address of the current instruction.
+In CV32A6 configurations, the x registers are 32-bit wide.
+There is one additional register also 32 bits wide: the program counter PC that holds the address of the current instruction.

+In CV64A6 configurations, the x registers and the PC are 64-bit wide.

 Table 1.1 shows the general-purpose registers :